parthaQA/AI_Agent/README.md

 streamlit~=1.42.2

 Streamlit is a python framework to build web pages.
 ["gpt-3.5-turbo", "gpt-4"] is used to build the application.
+Generate a OPENAI API key from the OpenAI official website.
+Place the api key in data.env file under resource folder.

 To run the application use command: